 Redfin provides home value estimates for more than 74.4 million homes (1.3 million are on-the-market properties, and 73.1 million are off-the-market).
 By contrast, Zillow provides estimates for more than 110 million homes all across the United States.
 Zillow does not distinguish how many of its 110 million properties are on-the-market vs. off-the-market, although an overwhelming number are off.

 Redfin is less likely to provide home value estimates for real estate appraised at more than $2 million.
 Zillow has appraised a larger number of expensive homes.

-Each company also has an estimate of their own accuracy: Redfin claims their estimates for active homes on the market are within 1.96% of being an accurate estimate, and off-market homes are within 6.23%.
-Zillow claims that its estimates have an error of not greater than 7.9% on any home.
+Each company has an estimate of their own accuracy: Redfin claims their estimates for active homes on the market have a current median error rate of just 1.77%, and off-market homes are within 6.64%. accurate.
+Zillow claims its estimates have an error of not greater than 7.9% on any home.
 However, they recently dropped a bombshell, claiming their median error rate will be dropping to 4% or below very soon.
 Given that they don’t break out their error rate per on- and off-market properties, an overall 4% rate on 110 million homes could very well put them in the lead.

-- Zillow doesn’t provide different accuracy metrics for on-market, and off-market homes like Redfin does.
+- Zillow doesn’t provide different accuracy metrics for on-market vs. off-market homes like Redfin does.
 That means their margin of error has to be higher so it can account for actively listed homes as well as properties that haven’t been sold in years.

 - Because of the smaller number of listings available, Redfin can look at more details than Zillow.
-For example, Redfin may consider that a home has a stunning view that gives it a better value, and Zillow may not take this little tidbit into consideration at all.
+For example, Redfin may consider that a home with a stunning view may have a better value, and Zillow may not take this little tidbit into consideration at all.

 Interested in buying or selling?